microsoft/GLUECoS/README.md

 # GLUECoS: An Evaluation Benchmark for Code-Switched NLP
+**NEW (Aug - 2020): Evaluation is now automated and results are presented instantly.
+Please check [this](#submitting-predictions-for-evaluation) section**

 This is the repo for the ACL 2020 paper [GLUECoS: An Evaluation Benchmark for Code-Switched NLP](https://www.aclweb.org/anthology/2020.acl-main.329/)

-**NEW (Aug - 2020): Evaluation is now automated and results are presented instantly.
-Check [this](#submitting-predictions-for-evaluation) section**

 GLUECoS is a benchmark comprising of multiple code-mixed tasks across 2 language pairs (En-Es and En-Hi)